 Marketing

-Use AI to speed up marketing reporting workflows — turning raw KPI exports, dashboard data, and performance notes into structured first-pass narratives and cross-channel report drafts — while the marketer reviews, interprets results, and decides on actions.
+Use AI to speed up marketing reporting workflows by turning KPI exports, dashboard data, performance notes, and meeting transcripts into refreshed dashboards, structured first-pass narratives, cross-channel analyses, client-ready report drafts, and concise call prep.

 Why the human is still essential here